 Our vast stock of power wheelchair batteries confirms we can satisfy your replacement battery need.
-Our team of battery experts can assist you in finding the right battery, to fit your chair and your budget.
-We provide battery installation on wheelchairs at no charge, call now!
+Our team of battery experts can assist you in finding the right battery, to fit your chair and your budget, call now!

 How the Battery Works

 - Ampere-hours (Ah) measures how long the battery can operate.
 The average chair operates at 10 amps, the average battery has 30 to 90 Ah, so the chair can operate between 3 to 9 hours.